 In 2015, NBC News ran a two-part series about the adverse effects of Bard’s IVC filters.
 The report detailed the issues surrounding the manufacturing and approval process of the filters and showed that Bard was aware that its filters could be harmful to patients, but chose to market the product anyway.
 In September of 2015, a woman from New York filed a lawsuit against Bard after tests revealed parts of her IVC filter had broken and off and were traveling toward her lumbar spine.
 In her case, surgeons suggested against surgery because they felt it would be too risky.

-If you believe that you have suffered serious injury due to one of these devices, or if you believe you have lost a loved one after he or she was implanted with a retrievable IVC filter device, please contact the faulty medical device attorneys at Dallas W. Hartman, P.C.
+If you believe that you have suffered a serious injury due to one of these devices, or if you believe you have lost a loved one after he or she was implanted with a retrievable IVC filter device, please contact the faulty medical device attorneys at Dallas W. Hartman, P.C.
 Our team of experienced Pittsburgh personal injury lawyers offer free initial consultations.
 To find out how an attorney can help, contact us online or call 1-800-777-4081.